Move cars off the lot faster than you can drive them

 A bird dog program and referral incentives can transform your dealership’s advertising budget

-Those who are new to working in the auto industry or sales may be confused if the subject of a bird dog program comes up in a sales meeting.
+Those who are new to working in the auto industry or car sales may be confused if the subject of a bird dog program comes up in a car sales meeting.
 These programs are very common, though—you may have just heard them called by different names in the past.

 A bird dog program is a type of referral incentive.
 It’s named for hunting dogs that are used to track down and retrieve birds.
 Yes, it’s awkward to think about certain customers as hunting dogs and others as birds — don’t reflect on that connection too hard.
 The main idea is that you want to have your dealership’s happy customers and brand ambassadors out in the real world trying to bring you qualified leads that will convert.